 The station was built in 1855 by Alexis Cendrier.
 The building was built in classical style and is composed of a double rooftop and a large passenger building.
-It opened in 1857 and served as Lyon’s primary station till the 70s when the Gare de Lyon-Part-Dieu constructed.
+It opened in 1857 and served as Lyon’s primary station till the 70s when the Gare de Lyon-Part-Dieu was constructed.
 The station lost its view of the city when an intermodal terminal (combining local public transit and intercity buses) and a highway were built in front of it in the 1970s.

 Start walking northward in Rue Victor Hugo till you reach the small Place Ampère with André Marie Ampère monument, which celebrates this famous Lyonnais physicist and mathematician.

-Rue Victor Hugo has no interest, so leave it behind by following Rue Bourgelat, which starts at the back the Ampère monument.
+Rue Victor Hugo has no interest, so leave it behind by following Rue Bourgelat, which starts at the back of the Ampère monument.

 A Benedictine priory was founded on the Lyon peninsula in 859.
 When later it was raised to the rank of an abbey, major building works began: the abbey church was built at the end of the 11th century under Abbot Gaucerand, consecrated on 29 January 1107 and dedicated to Saint Martin of Tours by Pope Pascal II.
 This church is today one of the Romanesque churches still extant in Lyon.

-Little by little, the life of the community ceased to be a monastic one, particularly once the abbots became commendatory and were nominated by the king.
+Little by little, the community's life ceased to be a monastic one, particularly once the abbots became commendatory and were nominated by the king.
 The abbey's temporal power continued, but its spiritual life evaporated.
-The decline started in 1562, during the French Wars of Religion, when the troops of the Baron des Adrets destroyed part of the buildings, including the cloister and damaged heavily the church.
+The decline started in 1562, during the French Wars of Religion, when the troops of the Baron des Adrets destroyed part of the buildings, including the cloister, and damaged the church heavily.

 Today only the church (basilica) survives, which during the course of the 19th century was restored in a Romanesque Revival style by the architects Pollet and Benoôt in a "pure Romanesque" spirit, destroying the last remains of the cloister and enlarging it by the addition of side chapels.

-The basilica at Ainay contains several architectural styles: the chapel of Saint Blandina is pre-Romanesque; the principal structure is Romanesque; the chapel of Saint Michael is Gothic; and the overall restoration and enlargement of the 19th century is Romanesque Revival.
+The basilica at Ainay contains several architectural styles: the chapel of Saint Blandina is pre-Romanesque; the principal structure is Romanesque; the chapel of Saint Michael is Gothic, and the overall restoration and enlargement of the 19th century is Romanesque Revival.
 Nevertheless, despite its eventful history, the church retains a genuine unity of style.
 The nave measures 17 meters in width, and the whole structure is 37 meters in length.
 The entrance to the church is by a small red door at a building located opposite the City Hall at number 11 of Rue Bourgelat.
 Stand at Place d’Ainay in front of the church to admire this fascinating building.

-Several notable actors such as Sarah Bernhardt, Jean Marais, and Fernandel, have acted at the theatre, as well as music-hall stars such as Joséphine Baker, Mistinguett and Maurice Chevalier.
+Several notable actors such as Sarah Bernhardt, Jean Marais, and Fernandel have acted at the theatre and music-hall stars such as Joséphine Baker, Mistinguett, and Maurice Chevalier.
 It is now a municipal theatre directly run by the City of Lyon.
 It has a contemporary and classical repertoire as well as producing new work.

 On the square, a kind of refracting telescope provides a kaleidoscope view of the car park underneath the square.